ECHOES-from-the-Past/OMR_Portuguese_Sources/README.md

 ## The Case of Iberian Aquitanian and Square notations

 ### Iberian Square Notation
-Iberian square notation has some differences when compared to regular??? square notation:
+Square notation in this Iberian source shows some peculiarities:
-1. Some extra symbols.
+1. Extra symbols.
 For example, the lengueta, which implies a repeated note and looks like:

    <img src="./resources/4_mei_encoding/_images/square/SQlenguetaup.jpg" width="56p" alt="LenguetaUp"/>  ![LenguetaDown](./resources/4_mei_encoding/_images/square/lenguetadown.png)

-2. Some symbols that are used with a different functionality.
+2. Symbols that are used with a different functionality.
 For example, the following symbol that looks like a plica but it is not representing a liquescent, but a repeated note.

    ![TwoTailsDown](./resources/4_mei_encoding/_images/square/twostemsdown.png)

 ### Iberian Aquitanian Notation
-Aquitanian notation is characterized by the use of a single music reference line and no clefs.
+In early Iberian Aquitanian sources, like the Salamanca Missal, there is a music reference line and no clefs.
+In the Salamanca Missal, in particular, the music reference is a dry-point line (other sources might show this line in red or black ink).